Preparing for your first NDIS meeting

 This will help you talk through your goals and aspirations with people that know you well.
 This might include family or friends or current service providers.

 You don’t have to do this alone!
 Take someone along with you, who knows you well.
 This might be family, friends, your therapist or advocates.
 They’ll help you to make sure you aren’t forgetting anything.

 What will I be asked in an NDIS planning meeting?

 The following are some examples of things you will be asked about in your first NDIS planning meeting:

 You’ll be asked your name, age, where you live and about your primary disability.
 Have all your personal details and any reports or assessments in one place to help with this.
-You can even take them along to your meeting.
+Bringing them along to your meeting will streamline the process.